publiclab/publiclab-archive/notes/ChrisDennett/06-17-2020/do-you-think-this-would-work-for-a-webcam-feed.md

 ---
-title: "Do you think this would work for a webcam feed?"\ntagnames: ''
+title: "Do you think this would work for a webcam feed?"

+tagnames: ''
 author: ChrisDennett
 path: /notes/ChrisDennett/06-17-2020/do-you-think-this-would-work-for-a-webcam-feed.md
 nid: 23870